Season |

 Save the filter settings you used in Filtering to find a great hunt

-Add notes to your research folder under season level or hunt folder level
+Add notes to your research folder under the season level or the hunt folder level

 And much more!